koii-network/docs/quickstart/hello-world/task.md

 In this method, a `namespace` function is invoked to submit the task's results/work to K2.
 Accordingly, the `submitTask()` method utilizes `fetchSubmission()` to retrieve the submission value from NeDB.
 Subsequently, it sends this value, along with the current roundNumber, to K2 as the task's submission.

-We can achieve that using the below code in the `submitTask()` method:
+We can achieve this using the below code in the `submitTask()` method:

 ```js
 async submitTask(roundNumber) {